JupiterOne-Archives/docs/knowledgeBase/compliance_and-reporting/compliance-assessments.md

 # Using J1 Assessments

 JupiterOne Assessments enable you to run multiple questions at the same time to evaluate your security posture based on template, category, or tag.
 You can also create your own custom assessment by selecting any questions from the J1 questions library.
-Each selected question creates one associated compliance requirement in the assessment.
-You access the assessments from the left navigation pane in J1 Compliance.
+Each selected question is evaluated similar to a compliance requirement in the assessment.
+You access J1 Assessments from the left navigation pane in J1 Compliance.

 ### Running a Starter Assessment